 Download the Smart Cities Guidance Package (available under Creative Commons License)

 - organisation of an event to present the Vademecum

 - inventory of issues in regulations, especially in the energy field

 - SCGP Summary translated in EU languages

-- Transportation of the SCGP to an online Wiki tool
+- web-based version of the SCGP as an online Wiki tool.

 Get in contact with the Integrated Planning Action Cluster at email@example.com.